-Our department is the largest paediatric ward in northern Uganda and is responsible for the provision of the majority of primary healthcare services for children.
-It is the national centre in Uganda for a range of specialities including children’s childhood cancers.
-We have provided quality child health services that have enabled thousands of vulnerable and unprivileged children opportunities of survival
+Our department is the largest paediatric ward in northern Uganda, with 105 beds, and is responsible for the provision of the majority of primary healthcare services for children.
+It is the national centre in Uganda for a range of specialties including children’s childhood cancers.
+We have provided quality child health services that have enabled thousands of vulnerable and unprivileged children opportunities of survival.

 Pathologies and conditions treated in the department